-- 3 Lord, what shall earth and ashes do?
-We would adore our Maker too; From sin and dust to thee we cry The great, the holy, and the high! - 4 Earth from afar has heard thy fame, And worms have learnt to lisp thy name; But, O the glories of thy mind Leave all our soaring thoughts behind. - 5 God is in heaven, and men below; Be short our tunes; our words be few!
-A sacred reverence checks our songs, And praise sits silent on our tongues.
+- 4 Earth from afar has heard thy fame, And worms have learnt to lisp thy name; But, O the glories of thy mind Leave all our soaring thoughts behind.

+- God is in heaven, and men below;

+Be short our tunes; our words be few!

+A sacred reverence checks our songs,

+And praise sits silent on our tongues.

-A COLLECTION OF PSALMS AND HYMNS.
+A COLLECTION of PSALMS AND HYMNS.

-Psalm VIII.
+Psalm VIII.92

-Sovereign, everlasting Lord, How excellent thy name!
-Held in being by thy word, Thee all thy works proclaim: Thro' this earth thy glories shine, Thro' those dazling worlds above, All confess the source divine, Th' Almighty God of love.
+- Sovereign, everlasting Lord,

+How excellent thy name!

+Held in being by thy word,

+Thee all thy works proclaim:

+Thro' this earth thy glories shine,

+Thro' those dazling worlds above,

+All confess the source divine,

+Th' Almighty God of love.

-2 Thou, the God of power and grace Whom highest heavens adore, Callest babes to sing thy praise, And manifest thy power: Lo!
-They in thy strength go on, Lo!
-On all thy foes they tread, Cast the dire accuser down, And bruise the serpent's head.
-3 Yet when I survey the skies And planets as they roll, Wonder dims my aching eyes, And swallows up my soul; Moon and stars so wide display, Chaunt their Maker's praise so loud, Pour insufferable day, And draw me up to God!
+- Thou, the God of power and grace

+Whom highest heavens adore,

+Callest babes to sing thy praise,

+And manifest thy power:

+Lo!
+They in thy strength go on,

+Lo!
+On all thy foes they tread,

+Cast the dire accuser down,

+And bruise the serpent's head.

+- Yet when I survey the skies

+And planets as they roll,

+Wonder dims my aching eyes,

+And swallows up my soul;

+Moon and stars so wide display, Chaunt their Maker's praise so loud, Pour insufferable day, And draw me up to God!

-What is man, that thou, O Lord, Hast such respect to him!
-Comes from heaven th' incarnate Word, His creature to redeem: Wherefore would'st thou stoop so low?
+What is man, that thou, O Lord,

+Hast such respect to him!

+Comes from heaven th' incarnate Word,

+His creature to redeem:

+Wherefore would'st thou stoop so low?

 Who the mystery shall explain?

-God is flesh, and lives below, And dies for wretched man.
+God is flesh, and lives below,

-Jesus, his Redeemer dies, The sinner to restore, Falls that man again may rise, And stand as heretofore; Foremost of created things, Head of all thy works he stood, Nearest the great King of kings, And little less than God!

-Him with glorious majesty Thy grace vouchsaf'd to crown, Transcript of the One in Three, He in thine image shone: All thy works for him were made, All did to his sway submit, Fishes, birds, and beasts obey'd, And bow'd beneath his feet.

-Sovereign, everlasting Lord, How excellent thy name, Held in being by thy word Thee all thy works proclaim: Thro' this earth thy glories shine, Thro' those dazling worlds above, All confess the source divine, Th' Almighty God of love.
+And dies for wretched man.

+5 Jesus, his Redeemer dies,

+The sinner to restore,

+Falls that man again may rise,

+And stand as heretofore;

+Foremost of created things,

+Head of all thy works he stood,

+Nearest the great King of kings,

+And little less than God!

+6 Him with glorious majesty

+Thy grace vouchsaf'd to crown,

+Transcript of the One in Three,

+He in thine image shone:

+All thy works for him were made,

+All did to his sway submit,

+Fishes, birds, and beasts obey'd,

+And bow'd beneath his feet.

+7 Sovereign, everlasting Lord,

+How excellent thy name,

+Held in being by thy word

+Thee all thy works proclaim:

+Thro' this earth thy glories shine,

+Thro' those dazling worlds above,

+All confess the source divine,

+Th' Almighty God of love.

-So is it in the Hebrew [note added in the errata].
+^{}So is it in the Hebrew.

 Psalm XVIII, Ver.
-1, &c.
+1, &c.93

-1 Thee will I love, O Lord my power: My rock and fortress is the Lord,My God, my Saviour, and my tower, My horn and strength, my shield and swordSecure I trust in his defence,I stand in his omnipotence.
-2 Still will I invocate his name, And spend my life in prayer and praise, His goodness own, his promise claim, And look for all his saving grace, Till all his saving grace I see, From sin and hell forever free.
-3 He sav'd me in temptation's hour, Horribly caught and compass'd round, Expos'd to Satan's raging power, In floods of sin and sorrow drown'd, Condemn'd the second death to feel, Arrested by the pains 93 of hell.
+- Thee will I love, O Lord my power:

+My rock and fortress is the Lord,

+My God, my Saviour, and my tower,

+My horn and strength, my shield and sword;

+Secure I trust in his defence,

+I stand in his omnipotence.

+- Still will I invocate his name,

+And spend my life in prayer and praise,

+His goodness own, his promise claim,

+And look for all his saving grace,

+Till all his saving grace I see,

+From sin and hell forever free.

+- 3 He sav'd me in temptation's hour,

+Horribly caught and compass'd round,

+Expos'd to Satan's raging power,

+In floods of sin and sorrow drown'd,

+Condemn'd the second death to feel,

+Arrested by the pains94 of hell.

-4 To God my God with plaintive cry I call'd, in agony of fear, My humble wailing pierc'd the sky, My groaning reach'd his gracious ear, He heard me from his glorious throne, And sent the timely rescue down.
+- To God my God with plaintive cry

+I call'd, in agony of fear,

+My humble wailing pierc'd the sky,

+My groaning reach'd his gracious ear,

+He heard me from his glorious throne,

+And sent the timely rescue down.

-Psalm XXIV.
+Psalm XXIII.95